riboflavin/test-framer-sync/compare/tldv-vs-avoma.md

 tldv is better suited for individual professionals and small teams seeking a straightforward, cost-effective meeting assistant with desktop functionality.
 Its simpler approach and lower price point make it accessible for those who prioritize basic transcription and note-taking without needing complex features or mobile capabilities.

 Avoma caters to sales teams and customer-facing departments in mid-sized organizations that require more comprehensive meeting documentation.
 Its ability to handle in-person meetings through mobile apps and deeper CRM integration makes it valuable for companies tracking customer interactions, though the premium pricing reflects this enterprise focus.

+## tldv vs Avoma: What do users say?

+User reviews indicate that tldv offers accurate transcriptions and AI meeting features with an intuitive interface and generous free plan, though it has limited platform support and some privacy concerns.
+Pricing ranges from Free to Business ($59/mo), with support for 30+ languages and integrations with many platforms.
+Avoma is praised for its 95% accurate transcriptions even with jargon or accents, comprehensive meeting assistance features, and strong integration ecosystem.
+Users appreciate how it saves time on administrative tasks, though some find it potentially overkill for simple needs and note occasional bugs or delays.
+Avoma's pricing spans from a free plan to Enterprise ($129/user/month), with support for 20+ languages and mobile apps for iOS and Android.

+For more detailed information, readers can explore [tl;dv reviews on G2](https://www.g2.com/products/tl-dv/reviews) showing a 4.7/5 rating from 384 users, [an honest tl;dv review after 18+ months of use](https://thebusinessdive.com/tldv-review), [Avoma reviews on G2](https://www.g2.com/products/avoma/reviews) with a 4.6/5 rating from over 1,300 users, and [Avoma customer reviews in the HubSpot Ecosystem](https://ecosystem.hubspot.com/marketplace/apps/avoma/reviews).

+## FAQs
+• Would tldv work for in-person meetings?
+What about Avoma? tldv does not work for in-person meetings (listed as "No" for "Good for in-person").
+Avoma does work for in-person meetings through its mobile app, which can record offline/in-person meetings for later transcription.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Based on the context provided, Avoma mentions that "the bot sometimes joins a meeting late" in the cons section, suggesting it uses a meeting bot.
+For tldv, the context mentions "AI agents for recording" which suggests some form of automated system, but doesn't explicitly mention a meeting bot requirement.

+• What do users say about the quality of transcriptions?
+For tldv, users note "accurate transcriptions" as one of the pros.
+For Avoma, users report that "transcriptions are ~95% accurate even with jargon or accents" and it is "highly rated for its accuracy and depth."

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.